 Every Tuesday: THE MORNING MAGIC GROUP: meets at 7:30 at Panera in Saratoga.
 Call Cliff, Dave, Roger, or Helen for information or directions.

-Sunday, May 19, 2019: Assembly 24, Spring lecture at the Fort Hunter Fire House.
-The doors usually open at noon and the lecture starts at 1:00.
-I have tentatively scheduled Craig Dixon as our lecturer, but have not confirmed this yet.
+Sunday, May 19, 2019: Assembly 24, Spring lecture at the Fort Hunter Fire House with Craig Dickson.
+The doors open at noon and the lecture starts at 1:00.

-If you know of a magic related event or show which might be of interest to the capital area magicians, send that information to me in time for me to announce it in this newsletter.
-Send your information to: firstname.lastname@example.org
+If you know of a magic related event or show which might be of interest to capital area magicians, send that information to me in time for it to be announced in our next newsletter.

 Blind taste testing the magician's way...